dr96mabuza/to-do-list/README.md

 ```

 ## Issues
-- Finding a design that can accomokdate the project requirements.
+- Finding a design that can accommodate the project requirements.
 - Chosen design has extra buttons and menu items that are outside the project scope.
 - Project only for desktop view.